What is ACH (Automated Clearing House)?

 This system provides transaction services for use with payroll, direct deposits, tax payments and refunds, consumer bills, and so on.

+The ACH is overseen by NACHA (formerly the National Automated Clearing House Association).
 Like the Federal Reserve and other financial institutions, NACHA is an independent, non-governmental organization.

 What is ACH?